 The number of grants available depends on the amount of money raised each year, as well as income earned from various endowment funds.
-Typically, the school awards a total of 20-25 grants and fellowships each summer.
+In 2023, the Law School awarded 30 grants and fellowships.

 8. How do I find a job that will qualify?